Genevieve Waite: Personal life

-Waite married Matthew Reich, who appeared in Andy Warhol’s film ‘Bad’ and was known latterly by the nickname ‘Crazy Matty’ in the ‘Andy Warhol Diaries’, on 10 December 1968; They later divorced.
+Waite married Matthew Reich, who appeared in Andy Warhol’s film ‘Bad’ and was known latterly by the nickname ‘Crazy Matty’ in The Andy Warhol Diaries, on 10 December 1968; They later divorced.

 Waite then married John Phillips, on 31 January 1972, at a Chinese restaurant in Los Angeles' Chinatown by a one-legged Buddhist priest.
 They had two children: Tamerlane Phillips (b.
 1971) and actress Bijou Phillips (b.
 1980).
+Their marriage was marred by drug abuse.
+Waite, John Phillips, and his daughter Mackenzie Philips went for treatment at a New Jersey facility in 1980.
+In 1981, Philips told People magazine: "I had an insatiable cocaine habit.
+Genevieve and I were doing a quarter ounce or half ounce a day.
+We were also taking 60 Dilaudids [a semi-synthetic opioid] a day, 160 milligrams of morphine, heroin and everything else.
+The only other person I ever heard about who took as many drugs as we did was Elvis."
+The couple divorced in 1985.

-They divorced in 1985.
-She then married Norman Buntaine; they later separated.
+Wait then married Norman Buntaine; they later separated.